Parugu: Development

 After the 2004 film Arya, Dil Raju wanted to produce a film with Allu Arjun as the protagonist of the film and planned to select Sukumar as the director of the film.
 However it did not materialize.
 Later Bhaskar approached them with a subject which the duo accepted.
 Incidentally, it was the sixth film for both Allu Arjun and Dil Raju in their career.
 The film was officially launched on 15 March 2007 at Dil Raju's office in Hyderabad.
 Devi Sri Prasad was selected initially as the music director though Mani Sharma replaced him later.
 The film's title has been in major headlines prior to the film's release.
 Initially it was reported in early December 2007 that the film is titled Romeo.
-In early February 2008, it was reported that the film is titled Premikudu which was the title of the Telugu dubbed version of Shankar's Kadhalan.
+In early February 2008, it was reported that the film is titled Premikudu which was the title of the Telugu dubbed version of Shankar's Kaadhalan.
 Later the titles Enta Ghaatu Premayo, Araku and Varadhi were considered before being titled as Parugu.
 In an interview, Bhaskar said that this film is based on real life characters and the scenes in the film are based on real life happenings.